astrograzl/freeFITS/README.md

     pdm: Public Domain Mark 1.0 (http://creativecommons.org/publicdomain/mark/1.0/)
     cc_by_sa: CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/)

-is used to identity the license you would like to add to your FITS file.
+is used to identify the license you would like to add to your FITS file.

 To mark your FITS file as *Public Domain* just run `freeFITS.py -a pdm fitsfile.fits`.

 Licenses
 --------
-By default, there are available licences listed at **Creative Commons** [site](http://creativecommons.org/licenses/).
+By default are available licenses listed on the **Creative Commons** [site](http://creativecommons.org/licenses/).
 Please feel free to extend the list of available licenses according to your needs.

 Copyright